camohub/LaravelDatagrid/README.md

 Datagrid constructor required

 This package is based on form GET request.
 Whole table is a form.
+You can simply catch submit event if you need.
 Empty inputs are disabled on submit by js and automatically removed from url.
 Datagrid contains this groups of inputs: